LorenzHW/Telegram-Connect/README.md

 2. After you clicked on it, edit Basic Settings->Timeout to 20 seconds.
 3. Increase the memory of the function as well.

-Since we are using the phone number of the user, we need set according permissions for that inside the Alexa Developer Console
-1. On the main page of the Alexa Developer Console go edit the newly deployed skill
-2. In the menu on the left choose Tools->Permission and activate: 'Customer Phone Number'

 Feel free to create PR's!